Stop risky package

 A compromised npm maintainer can publish a malicious version that cryptographically verifies — signed by a GitHub Actions workflow the attacker controls in a fork of the real repository.
 Scanners and signature-only checks accept it.
 Install-time policy with trusted publisher pinning refuses it.

-Six protections.
-Four on by default, two opt-in.
+Eight protections.
+Four on by default, four opt-in.

 SafeInstall evaluates policy before your package manager runs.
 Four checks run by default.
-Typo-squat detection and Sigstore provenance verification are opt-in per project via safeinstall.config.json.
+Typo-squat detection, Sigstore provenance verification, transitive dependency evaluation, and provenance continuity are opt-in per project via safeinstall.config.json.

 Fresh registry releases